 We’ve heard your concerns.
 And we’re happy to tell you we offer plenty of ways to help you get the MRI exam you need – without feeling anxious, claustrophobic or embarrassed.

 About the MRI Process – You’re not Alone

-And if the anxiety does become too much, you can immediately signal the technician to get you out.
+And if the anxiety does become too much, you can immediately signal the technologist to get you out.

 It might not come to that, though, because patients say our spacious, open MRI machine offers so much room that they don’t feel cramped.